Battle for the Planet of the Apes: Development

 Initially, writer Paul Dehn, who had provided the script for every previous sequel, was hired to provide a story treatment for the fifth film in the series.
-Dehn withdrew from the project prior to completing the screenplay due to health reasons.
+Dehn withdrew from the project prior to completing the screenplay for health reasons.
 Screenwriters John William Corrington and Joyce Hooper Corrington were brought in after the success of their film The Omega Man, although prior to that, neither one of them had written any science fiction films.
 Joyce Carrington later admitted they had never seen any of the Apes films prior to being hired to write the script for Battle.
 Dehn was unavailable for the initial rewrites, but was hired to come in and do a final polish on the script.
 Dehn was given a story credit despite an appeal to the Writers Guild of America for shared credit on the screenplay.
 Dehn claimed to have rewritten 90% of the dialogue and he altered the ending.
 The original script by the Corringtons ended on a playground with ape and human children fighting.
 Dehn chose to go with a close up of a statue of Caesar with a tear falling from its eye which Joyce Corrington characterized as "...stupid.
 It turned our stomachs when we saw it."
 The Writers Guild of America ruled in favor of the Corringtons for sole screenplay credit.

 Filming

 Principal photography took place on the Fox Movie Ranch for an estimated budget of $1.7 million.
 Heading into filming, director J. Lee Thompson was unhappy with both the script and the scope of the production, which he felt could have used a bigger budget to assist in the portrayal of Battle.
 Thompson had agreed to direct without a script in place and regretted that Paul Dehn could not have been on the project throughout the writing process.

 Battle for the Planet of the Apes was the second-to-last film produced by Arthur P. Jacobs.
-He died June 27, 1973, at age 51, less than two weeks after its release.
+He died June 27, 1973, at age 51, exactly two weeks after its release.